taberkkaya/Python/README.md

 *

 ## Requirements
----

-The packages I used to run the code in this section are listed in here.
+The packages I used to run the code are listed in here.

->*Bu bölümde kodu çalıştırmak için kullandığım paketler burada listelenmiştir.*
+>*Kodu çalıştırmak için kullandığım paketler burada listelenmiştir.*

 **Install tkinter**